Plants That Repel Pests

 Marigold: Mosquitoes, Aphids

-Marigolds are hardy annual plants which have a distinctive smell which mosquitoes find particularly offensive.
+Marigolds are hardy annual plants that have a distinctive smell that mosquitoes find particularly offensive.
 Marigolds contain Pyrethrum, a compound used in many insect repellents.

 Marigold